Welcome to the Greenhouse!

 Weekly Lesson summary

-Week 1: Stories from Genesis – the first book of the Bible – and the definitions of salvation and redemption
+Week 1: The third book of the Bible – Leviticus, and hear stories about the holiness of the Israelites.

-Week 3: Moses’ stories from the book of Exodus
+Week 3: Hear stories from the books of Numbers and Deuteronomy.

 Parent Take Home Card